influxdata/docs-v2/content/chronograf/v1.7/about_the_project/_index.md

 ---
 title: About the Chronograf project
-description: Chronograf is the UI component of the InfluxData time series platform.
-This section includes documentation about the Chronograf project, release notes and changelogs, what's new, contributing, and licenses.
+description: Learn about Chronograf, the UI component for InfluxDB.
 menu:
   chronograf_1_7:
     name: About the project